Pawventures

 State Park Glamping: Best Budget Option

-California State Parks Glamping (Curacao)
+California State Parks Glamping

 Several California state parks offer “glamping cabins” with real beds, shared bathrooms, and park trail access.
 Prices range from $65–$150/night.
-Dogs are accepted at most California state park campgrounds (on-leash), and many glamping cabins are pet-friendly.
+Dogs are accepted at most California state park campgrounds on-leash, and many glamping cabins are pet-friendly.

 Texas State Parks Camping Lodges